andrewkmag/diceRollerDiscordBot/README.md

 ## Features

+* /roll <ability_check>
-* /roll <ability_check> implemented to simulate an Ability Check
+  * Simulate's an Ability or Skill Check
+* /select_class <class_name>
+  * Allows users to select from the various classes available -- enables modifiers which can either add or subtract from the values seen in the /roll command
+* /display_class
+  * Displays the user's class if set
+* /help
+  * Custom help command that displays documentation about the bot's functionality and usage of valid commands

-## Planned features here
+## Planned features

-* Classes that are unique to users
+* Classes that are unique to users ✅
-  * Edittable for each user
+  * Edittable for each user ✅
-  * Different classes provide different modifiers when performing the /roll command
+  * Different classes provide different modifiers when performing the /roll command ✅
 * Modifiers applied based on users' class profile in discord server
 * General Manipulation of members, channels and/or server
   * Adjusting roles based on success or failure of checks